zakdavlin/streaming-01-getting-started/README.md

 You can read more about cloning - and clone your repo without VS Code by following the instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-When complete, you'll have a new folder in your Documents directory:
+When complete, verify you have a new folder in your Documents directory:

 `Documents/streaming-01-getting-started`